 Re-use versus disposal of flame retarded baby products

-- Peer-reviewed paper: Identification of flame retardants in polyurethane foam collected from baby products
+- Flame retardants in baby products